 AMD can lead to a number of complications.

 Adapting to vision loss: Vision loss can be hard to accept, especially when previously straightforward tasks, such as reading, become difficult.
 This can lead to feelings of stress, depression, and anxiety.
 Talking to a health professional might help an individual find new ways to cope.

 Driving: Having AMD can affect a person’s ability to drive.
 An eye doctor can advise a person if their vision changes will affect their ability to drive.

-Cardiovascular risk: AMD shares some risk factors with CVD, and studies have found that those with AMD are more likely to experience symptoms of CVD.
+Cardiovascular risk: AMD shares some risk factors with CVD, and studies have found that those with AMD are

 Visual hallucinations: If vision decreases severely, these can affect some people.
 This may be because the brain compensates for visual data it is not receiving by creating fantasy images, often images from memory.